Sonar-TS: Search-Then-Verify Natural Language Querying for Time Series Databases: Introduction

-\item \textbf{New Benchmark:} We introduce NLQTSBench, the first large-scale benchmark for complex time series question-answering on TSDBs.
+\item \textbf{New Benchmark:} We introduce \textbf{NLQTSBench}, the first large-scale benchmark for complex time series question-answering on TSDBs.
 Distinguished from existing settings that are restricted to short context windows, it necessitates active evidence localization over long-horizons rather than passive context processing.

 \item \textbf{Novel Framework:} We propose \textbf{Sonar-TS}, a framework that orchestrates a ``Search-Then-Verify'' workflow.
-Our experiments demonstrate that Sonar-TS effectively manages complex temporal queries where traditional methods struggle, laying a strong groundwork for future research in DB-grounded time series analysis. \end{itemize}
+Our experiments show that Sonar-TS handles complex temporal queries where traditional methods fail, laying a foundation for future research in DB-grounded time series analysis. \end{itemize}